Marquis Who's Who

 Marquis Who's Who, also known as A.N.
 Marquis Company (/ˈmɑːrkwᵻs/ or /mɑːrˈki:/), is an American publisher of a number of directories containing short biographies.
-The books usually are entitled Who's Who in... followed by some subject, such as Who's Who in America, Who's Who of American Women, Who's Who in Asia, Who's Who in the World, Who's Who in Science and Engineering, Who's Who in American Politics, etc. Often, Marquis Who's Who books are found in the reference section of local libraries, at corporate libraries, and are also used for research by universities.
+The books usually are entitled Who's Who in... followed by some subject, such as Who's Who in America, Who's Who of American Women, Who's Who in Asia, Who's Who in the World, Who's Who in Science and Engineering, Who's Who in American Politics, etc.

-In 2005, while Marquis was owned by News Communications, Inc., publishers of The Hill; The New York Times referred to the sixtieth edition of Who's Who in America as "a librarian's Vanity Fair".

 Marquis states in its preface that Who's Who in America "endeavors to profile the leaders of American society; those men and women who are influencing their nation's development".

 Entries in Marquis Who's Who books list career and personal data for each biography, including birth date and place, names of parents and family members, education, writings and creative works, civic activities, awards, political affiliation, religion, and addresses.
-The content also is provided online to libraries and other paid subscribers.

 History

 Founded in 1898 by Albert Nelson Marquis as an American counterpoint to the UK-oriented publication of the same name (published by A.C.
 Black since 1849 and, notably, including substantial biographies since 1897), the first edition of the publication contained concise biographies of more than 8,500 "distinguished Americans".
 Albert Marquis wrote that the book's objective was to "chronicle the lives of individuals whose achievements and contributions to society make them subjects of widespread reference interest and inquiry."

 Originally independent, it was acquired by the conglomerate ITT.
-Macmillan bought ITT's publishing division in 1985.
-Reed Publishing bought Marquis and National Register from Macmillan in 1991.
-Reed Elsevier sold Marquis and National Register to Commonwealth Business Media in 2001.
 News Communications, Inc., which owns The Hill, bought Marquis in 2003.
 In 2016, the company's assets, including all the trademarks were transferred to Marquis Who's Who Ventures LLC, which is privately owned.

-Erica Lee is the first woman CEO since the founding of Marquis Who's Who.
-According to Forbes, she was selected as one of the 10 leaders In Innovation by The CEO Forum Group in 2021.